xma711/notebook/machine_learning/cnn/README.md

 Filters in CNN
 ---------------------------

-For an input datapoint (e.g. an image), a filter will map it to the 2nd layer.
+For an input data point (e.g. an image), a filter will map it to the 2nd layer.

 Just imagine that a filter is like a torch that move from one region of the image to another region of the image (moving windows);
 for each region, there will be an output matrix.